MHValdez/911_Risk_Analysis/README.md

 Medium-term risk analysis SaaS application for Levrum Data Technologies

-This is the capstone project for my CS degree program that I worked on as part of a six-student team.
+This is the 8-week capstone project for my CS degree program that I worked on as part of a 6-student team.

 ## Outline